ultralytics/ultralytics/docs/tasks/segmentation.md

 [Models](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/models/v8/seg){.md-button .md-button--primary}

-## Usage examples
+## Train

-!!! example "1.
-Train"

 Train YOLOv8n-seg on the COCO128-seg dataset for 100 epochs at image size 640.
 For a full list of available arguments see the [Configuration](../config.md) page.

+!!! example ""

     === "Python"